coursera/programming-assignments-demo/built-in-graders/README.md

 #####Examples of each type of grader can be found in the sub-folders of this directory.

+Built-in graders can be directly built using our authoring interface.
 To learn more about built-in graders, please review [this] (https://partner.coursera.help/hc/en-us/articles/205314475#header_2) section of Coursera's partner documentation.